Btibert3/geo-college-choice/README.md

 Migration Data from IPEDS (spider graph)

-Circular graph of IPEDS data to show stay close [Circle Graphs](http://gjabel.wordpress.com/2014/03/28/circular-migration-flow-plots-in-r/)
+Circular graph of IPEDS data to show stay close [Chord Diagram](http://gjabel.wordpress.com/2014/03/28/circular-migration-flow-plots-in-r/)

 hairball of the graph (sans geo) with igraph